 Credit Score and Credit History

-A strong credit score and consistent credit history are two of the biggest factors determining a business owner's loan eligibility.
-Lenders often look at business and personal credit score records to assess reliability in repaying debts.
+A strong credit score and a consistent credit history are two of the biggest factors determining a business owner's loan eligibility.
+Lenders often review business and personal credit score records to assess reliability in repaying debts.

 Higher scores signal lower risk, translating into more favorable interest rates.
 On the other hand, limited or poor credit history may lead to higher costs or stricter terms, as lenders weigh these details heavily when setting loan offers.